odytrice/Operation/ReadMe.md

 if the entire computation worked without a hitch.
 Otherwise the Error and Message for the faulty function would be returned.
 This should simplify chaining combining the results across operations.

+*NOTE* - Using the LINQ Syntax with `Operation` returns `null`.
+Trying to access its properties will produce an null reference exception that won't be caught

 ###4.
 Batch Operations
 The linq syntax is also extended to allow you to mix Linq Queries with Operation Queries.